 8. Get Real-World Experience

 Practical experience goes a long way in the eyes of potential employers.
-To demonstrate your technical skills, you’ll need to bring your designs to life with real projects and collect these projects into a portfolio that you can show to hiring managers.
+To demonstrate your technical skills, you’ll need to bring your designs to life with real projects and collect these projects into a UX design portfolio that you can show to hiring managers.
 Try redesigning your favorite websites to improve usability, consistency, or user control.
 Get a design internship, or offer your services as a designer to friends, family, and local businesses free of charge.

 9. Combine Everything into Your Resume & Professional Portfolio and Apply for Jobs